PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Very much."

 Boltac lifted the mace up from behind the counter.
 As he raised the weapon high in the air, the lad's trusting, cow-like eyes followed it, studying every detail of the well-worn wood, the wrapped leather handle, and the business end studded with heavy iron nails.
-Boltac saw the lad move from disappointment to to hope.
+Boltac saw the lad move from disappointment to hope.
 "Yes," his eyes seemed to say, "a mace.
 I could do it with a mace."

 Boltac hit him right between the eyes, and knocked him out cold.

 -
 # 4 -- A Man Appearing from Nowhere -- 3457

-> give the wizard some kind of tag or visual cue so we know him when he talks to Boltac

 In the center of Robrecht, there was a river.
 In the center of this river was an island.
 And at the center of this island was a very damp castle.
 And in the very damp center of this very damp castle was a Duke on a throne.
 Both of which were also damp.
 And one of them was terribly bored.